John du Pont

-John Eleuthère du Pont (November 22, 1938 – December 9, 2010) was an American convicted murderer and philanthropist.
-An heir to the du Pont family fortune, he was a published ornithologist, philatelist, conchologist, and sports enthusiast.
-Du Pont died in prison while serving a sentence of thirty years for the murder of Dave Schultz.
+John Eleuthère du Pont (November 22, 1938 – December 9, 2010) was an American multimillionaire philanthropist and convicted murderer.
+Heir to the du Pont family fortune, he was a published ornithologist, philatelist, conchologist, and sports enthusiast.

 In 1972, du Pont founded and directed the Delaware Museum of Natural History and contributed to Villanova University and other institutions.
 In the 1980s, he established a wrestling facility at his Foxcatcher Farm estate after becoming interested in the sport and in pentathlon events.
 Du Pont became a prominent supporter of amateur sports in the United States and a sponsor of USA Wrestling.

 By the 1990s, friends and acquaintances were concerned about du Pont's erratic and paranoid behavior, but his wealth shielded him.
-On February 25, 1997, he was convicted of murder in the third degree for the January 26, 1996, shooting of Schultz, an Olympic champion freestyle wrestler living and working on du Pont's estate that was located in Newtown Square, Pennsylvania.
+On February 25, 1997, he was convicted of murder in the third degree for the January 26, 1996, shooting of Dave Schultz, an Olympic champion freestyle wrestler living and working on du Pont's estate that was located in Newtown Square, Pennsylvania.
 He was ruled to have been mentally ill but not insane and was sentenced to prison for thirteen to thirty years.
 Du Pont died in prison at age 72 on December 9, 2010.
 To date, he is the only member of the Forbes 400 richest Americans to be convicted of murder.